CUH Panel Welcome Pack

 Back to top

-What do members of the CUH PPI panel do?
+What do panel members do?

 Document reviews

-Panel members are invited to share their opinions on research documents and proposals (ideas for research).
+Panel members are invited to share their opinions on research documents and proposals (ideas for rePanel members are invited to share their opinions on research documents and proposals (ideas for research).
 This provides researchers with valuable perspectives (those of patients and the public) from outside of their experience that are relevant to their research.
 Researchers can improve their study proposal/design or revise the wording of their documents as a result.
 We often see the following types of documents, but we welcome anything and everything!

 • Lay summaries: short pieces (usually under 500 words) summarising a research project in a way that is easy to understand for non-specialists.